shayr80/CS-1660/Mini Search Engine Project/README.md

 - The instructions regarding installation and setup of Docker/X11 are followed, or the user has already installed and configured Docker/X11 correctly.
 Mac users may need to make adjustments to the instructions regarding setup of X11, as I was not able to verify the setup instructions provided below
 - The user is familiar enough with GCP to use a Dataproc cluster, or will follow the instructions provided in the demo video to setup a GCP Dataproc cluster and configure the application to contact their cluster
 - The user knows or can locate their IP address (for Windows users, instructions are provided below)
+- The words "this repository" refer to the folder containing this README file (Mini Search Engine Project)

+### Install & configure JDK8:
+Windows: Download and install the JDK.
+Press the Windows button in the lower left corner of your screen and search for "environment variables" and click on "Edit the system environment variables."
+Then click on environment variables and add the path of your jdk's bin directory to a variable named "Path" under System variables.
+Be sure to remove any other jdks from the Path variable.

+MacOS: Download and install the JDK.
+Follow the instructions provided at [How to set java home environment variable on macOS](https://mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/) to set up the java environment variable

 ### Install Docker:
 Windows & MacOS: [Docker](https://www.docker.com/products/docker-desktop)<br/><br/>